oavatare/stockMarketCrash/README.md

-# stockMarketCrash
+# Stock Market Crash Predictions

-# Can stock market crashes be predicted using publicly available economic data?
+Can stock market crashes be predicted using publicly available economic data?